 Zora Neale Hurston (Author Page)

 Other than publishing a small number of poems in Negro World, Hurston largely published works of fiction as well as drama and non-fiction.
-Her most famous novels, including Their Eyes Were Watching God, appeared in the 1930s, but she was already quite active through the 1920s, mainly writing short stories and one-act plays (and even a small amount of poetry -- all of it published in 1922).
+Her most famous novel, Their Eyes Were Watching God, appeared in the 1930s, but she was already quite active throughout the 1920s, mainly writing short stories and one-act plays (and even a small amount of poetry -- all of it published in 1922).

 Hurston's first short story, "John Redding Goes to Sea," was published in 1921 in The Stylus, Alain Locke's literary magazine (associated with Howard University).
-Hurston published several poems in the UNIA's newspaper, Negro World, in 1922, which we are in the process of locating and digitizing.
+Hurston published several poems in the UNIA's newspaper, Negro World, in 1922; we have located several of those and have included them in our collection below.

-Hurston's short story, "Spunk," appeared in the groundbreaking anthology edited by Alain Locke, The New Negro: an Interpretation.
+Hurston's short story, "Spunk," appeared in the groundbreaking anthology edited by Alain Locke, The New Negro: an Interpretation (1925).

 In 1926, she was part of a distinguished group of younger writers who contributed to Fire!!; her one-act play, "Color Struck," won second prize in the Opportunity Magazine contest for 1926.
 Fire!! also included her short story, "Sweat."